G4−11: Pocket−sized "Guidelines for Temporary Traffic Control"

 To make work zone safety information more readily available in an easy−to−read and understandable format for field personnel.

-Ensuring that more people possess the standards and guidelines for traffic control in work zones, and improving the installation of traffic control devices and the flow of traffic through work zones.
+Provides more workers and supervisors with ready access to the standards and guidelines for traffic control in work zones.
+Improves the installation of traffic control devices and the flow of traffic through work zones.

 MOST APPLICABLE LOCATION(S)/PROJECT(S):